DenJens/Hangfire.Documentation/background-processing/placing-processing-into-another-process.rst

 Placing processing into another process
 ========================================

-You may decide to move the processing to the different process from the main application.
+You may decide to move the processing to a different process from the main application.
 For example, your web application will only enqueue background jobs, leaving their performance to a Console application or Windows Service.
-First of all, let's overview the reasons for such decision.
+First of all, let us overview the reasons for such a decision.

 Well scenarios
 ---------------

-* Your background processing consumes **too much CPU or other resources**, and this decreases main application's performance.
-So you want to use separate machine for processing background jobs.
+* Your background processing consumes **too much CPU or other resources**, and this decreases the main application's performance.
+So you want to use a separate machine for processing background jobs.
 * You have long-running jobs that **are constantly aborted** (retrying, aborted, retried again and so on) due to regular shutdowns of the main application.
-So you want to use separate process with increased lifetime (and you can't use :doc:`always running mode <../deployment-to-production/making-aspnet-app-always-running>` for your web application).
+So you want to use a separate process with increased lifetime (and you cannot use :doc:`always running mode <../deployment-to-production/making-aspnet-app-always-running>` for your web application).
 * *Do you have other suggestions?
 Please post them in the comment form below*.

-You can stop processing background jobs in your main application by simply removing the instantiation of the ``BackgroundJobServer`` class (if you create it manually) or removing an invocation of the ``UseHangfireServer`` method from your OWIN configuration class.
+You can stop processing background jobs in your main application by simply removing the instantiation of the ``BackgroundJobServer`` class (if you created it manually) or removing an invocation of the ``UseHangfireServer`` method from your OWIN configuration class.

 After accomplishing the first step, you need to enable processing in another process, here are some guides: